 - Due to space, budget, or other constraints, you keep personal and family files in the same file drawer as your business files: You can use one color for personal/family and one for business.

 - You want to organize some of your files into broader categories: The client files section that I mentioned above is pink.
 The color jumps out at me and keeps me from missing a client.
-I also have a colored section for other business files and one for office files.
+I also have an aqua colored section for other business files and a purple section for office files.

 This is an optional step, so feel free to skip it completely.
 However, it might be helpful for some of you, depending on your home business situation!